Part 1: Curtail Abuse of Physician Non Compete Agreements

 - E.g. Mass.
 Gen. Law Ch.
 112 § 12X renders void any non-compete provision restricting “the right of a physician to practice medicine in a particular locale and/or for a defined period of time.”

-- Physician non-compete clauses are permitted, but subject to stricter standards than general employees.
+- A physician non compete agreement is permitted, but subject to stricter standards than general employees.

 - Tennessee: permitted so long as: (1) in writing; (2) last no longer than two years after the physician’s employment is terminated; and (3) either (a) are geographically limited to the greater of the county where the physician is employed or a ten mile radius of the primary practice site; or (b) there is no geographic restriction, but the physician is restricted from practicing at any facility in which the employer provided services during the physician’s time of employment (Tenn.
 Code Ann. § 63-1-148)